AndyDingo/PerthFurStats_TelegramBot/pfsTelegramBot/docs/readme.txt

 2. REQUIREMENTS
 +==================================+

-Source Code requires Microsoft .NET Fraamework 4.5.2 to be installed and Visual Studio 2015, as well as several nuget packages.
+Source Code requires Microsoft .NET Framework 4.5.2 to be installed and Visual Studio 2015, as well as several nuget packages.

 Binaries require Microsoft .NET Fraamework 4.5.2 to be installed, on Windows 8.1 or better.